HayoVanLoon/sql-doc/README.md

 - Each directory below the sources root (`src`) forms a section, iff there is at least one SQL file in it.
 - Subdirectories become subsections.
-- This behaviour is overridden with a special `docpath:` keyword (see below).
+- This behaviour is overridden with a special `docpath` keyword (see below).

 ### Special Keywords
-The aim is to limit special keywords to a minimum.
-This is to let writers focus on content, not keywords.

 #### docpath
 The `docpath` keyword overrides the section determination logic for the file.

 Example: `-- docpath: foo/bar` will place the file in the subsection `bar` of the section `foo`.

+#### tags
+The `tags` keyword allows for random, unstructured tagging.
+A common use would be to tag the tables touched by the query.
+You can then trace table dependencies.
+The keyword is to be followed with a comma-separated list (or a single item).

+Example: `-- tags: foods.fruits, animals.dogs` will link the query with those two tags and vice versa.

 ## License
 Copyright 2020 Hayo van Loon